Judgment on Your Credit Reports

 Is the judgment legal?

 When a debt is in collections and you are served with a lawsuit, you are given about 30 days to object to the filing if you have a cause.
 If you can prove that the debt is invalid you can get the hearing for the judgment dismissed.
 If you do nothing -- even if its invalid, it will be entered as a default judgment.
 For this reason you should never ignore the request for entry from the court.
-If you can prove its erroneous or has flaws, show and and prove it!
+If you can prove its erroneous or has flaws, show up and prove it!

 Maybe you were not properly served.
 Contact the courthouse and see what the file says about service.
 If you were improperly served then you could get the judgment set aside.
 The courthouse will charge you a small fee to send you copies or you can go in person.
 Some offer their records online now.